 At PeopleForBikes, we’re focusing our energy on maintaining the bike boom.
-We know electric bicycles are growing in popularity across the United States, and for many Americans in cities large and small, they’re becoming a first choice mode of transportation.
-They shorten distances, squish hills, and get you to your destination with ease and efficiency.
+As electric bicycles grow in popularity across the United States, they are becoming the preferred mode of transportation for many Americans in cities large and small.
+And for good reason: they shorten distances, squish hills and get you to your destination with ease and efficiency.

-Some electric utility companies have taken notice of the rise in electric bicycle riding in their regions and offer rebates to their account holders for electric bicycle purchases.
+In supporting this growing trend, some electric utility companies now offer rebates to their account holders for electric bicycle purchases.

 Burlington Electric Department and Other Utilities in Vermont

 Four utility companies in the state of Vermont offer their customers rebates for electric bicycle purchases: